Japan’s Mitsubishi, energy body join Gates’ nuclear project

 “MHI will also bring back expertise and knowledge obtained through this partnership to contribute to the advancement of nuclear innovation in Japan,” the company said in a statement.

+The U.S. nuclear industry has been at a standstill, providing a steady 20% of the nation’s power for decade amid the costly and time-consuming process of building huge conventional nuclear plants.

-It said the company views nuclear energy as essential for achieving net zero carbon emissions to counter climate change.
+Japan’s atomic energy sector has been in crisis since meltdowns at the Fukushima Dai-Ichi plant on its northeast coast following a massive earthquake and tsunami in March 2011.
+But its government views nuclear energy as essential for achieving net zero carbon emissions to counter climate change.

 TerraPower plans to make its plant useful for today’s energy grid of growing renewable power.
 A salt heat “battery” will allow the plant to ramp up electricity production on demand, offsetting dips in electricity when the wind isn’t blowing and sun isn’t shining.